pywbem/pywbemtools/docs/pywbemcli/cmdshelp.rst

                                       Enable deprecation warnings.
 Default: EnvVar PYWBEMCLI_DEPRECATION_WARNINGS, or true.
       -C, --connections-file FILE PATH
                                       File path of a YAML file containing named connection definitions.
-The default if this option is not specified is /home/kschopmeyer/pywbemcli_connection_definitions.yaml.
+The default if this option is not specified is the file name "pywbemcli_connection_definitions.yaml" in the users home directory.
 EnvVar (PYWBEMCLI_CONNECTIONS_FILE)

       --pdb                           Pause execution in the built-in pdb debugger just before executing the command within pywbemcli.
 Default: EnvVar PYWBEMCLI_PDB, or false.